onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-03-21-2025.md

   - FLIP 318: VM Bridge Support for Cross-VM NFTs - `Accepted`

 ### Key Release Dates & Breaking Changes
-* Rolling upgrade
+* Rolling upgrade to `v0.39.0`
   - Mainnet:
      - FF nodes have been updated
      - Operator nodes will be updated by 3/31
      - Protocol upgrade - first week of April

 ---